 The Pittsburgh Post Gazette followed two families, the Wells and Elmores, who entered into a Pre-Adoption Contact Agreement.
 Claudia and Adam Wells, just last week, legally adopted brothers Solomon, age 12, and Daniel, age 9.
 As per their pre-adoption agreement, the boys will continue to have regular contact with their birth mother as well as their brother and sister.

 Claudia and Adam became foster parents to all four children Elmore children in 2010.
-Later, Taisha Elmore, the children’s birth mother, was able to regain care for the sister and brother, but the two boys have Loeys-Dietz syndrome, a condition which affects their hearts.
+Later, Taisha Elmore, the children’s birth mother, was able to regain care for the sister and brother, but the two boys have Loeys-Dietz syndrome, a condition that affects their hearts.
 Because she has the same problem, Taisha has been unable to properly care for the boys.
 Although she continues to love them, she knows their best chance at life is with the Wells.

 Thanks to their Adoption Contact Agreement, the families will stay close to each other and the boys will always know they are loved by two families.